INJURY, ILLNESS, AND HOSPITAL VISITS

 A copy of each participant’s medical release form is kept at the camp office and each worksite.
 This will accompany the person to the hospital.
 On the first day of camp, the nurse reviews specific information written on all medical forms.
-Any important information the camp nurse and Workcamp staff should be aware of, should be written on this medical form.
+Any important information the camp nurse and Workcamp staff should be aware of should be written on this medical form.
 All information should be updated and complete!
-At no time will anyone be permitted to participate in CHWC without a signed and notarized Medical Release Form!
+At no time will anyone be permitted to participate in CHWC without a signed Medical Release Form!
 Medical information contained on each camper’s medical release form is to remain confidential, as per HIPAA regulations.
 You as a group team leader, are legally entitled to review that information, but cannot share it with anyone other than CHWC staff and medical personnel.

-Upon arrival at the Workcamp city, the HEART staff locates the closest hospital.
-The name, location and phone number are clearly posted in the Workcamp Office.
+Upon arrival at Workcamp city, the HEART staff locates the closest hospital.
+The name, location, and phone number are clearly posted in the Workcamp Office.
 All emergency numbers and the address of the school are also clearly posted.
 This information is communicated to all adults on the first day of Workcamp.

 POLICY FOR SICK CAMPERS

-In order to be in compliance with the Bishops Charter for the Protection of Children and Young People, CHWC has implemented a POLICY FOR SICK CAMPERS.
+In order to be in compliance with the Bishops’ Charter for the Protection of Children and Young People, CHWC has implemented a POLICY FOR SICK CAMPERS.

 - If one of your teens is sick and must stay back from their worksite, the policy is as follows: